Sacred Music in Church

 In our own parish during Masses and other sacred ceremonies as confirmations, weddings, funeral services and children's liturgies, great care is undertaken among our variety of musicians and vocalists to inspire and touch people's hearts through the beauty of sacred music.

-Being a parish of some considerable size, there is a parish choir, a highly capable quartet of adult male musicians, a music group of young adults, children's gatherings from St Paul's and St Clare's Catholic primary schools, an array of very accomplished organists, guitarists, keyboardists and vocalists, as well as enthusiastic planning and involvement from our resident clergy.
-Indeed, the sacred music of one of our Sunday evening Masses each month is guided and supported by a family of quality musicians.
+Being a parish of some considerable size, there is a parish choir, a highly capable small group of adult male musicians, an array of very accomplished organists, guitarists, keyboardists and vocalists, as well as enthusiastic planning and involvement from our resident clergy.

 Accordingly there is great variety when, according to a three-to-four monthly roster, different liturgical styles of music are celebrated at different Mass times over different weekends.